Workers call on Walmart, Amazon and other retailers to bring back hazard pay ahead of holiday rush

 “Our most urgent priority throughout this pandemic has been to provide a safe environment for our associates and customers,” she said.

 But workers say it isn’t enough.
-Janet Wainwright, a meat cutter at a Kroger store Yorktown, Va., says she is increasingly worried about her health, but cannot afford to take time off.
-Although the company offered employees covid-related sick leave early on, it now requires workers who test positive for the virus take 14 days of unpaid leave while they recover, she said.
+Janet Wainwright, a meat cutter at a Kroger store in Yorktown, Va., says she is increasingly worried about her health but cannot afford to take time off.
+Although the company offered employees covid-related sick leave early on, it now requires workers who test positive for the virus to take 14 days of unpaid leave while they recover, she said.

 “Since the beginning of the pandemic, there has not been a day when my co-workers and I have not worried about our safety,” said Wainwright, who is a union steward.
 “Americans need to know the terrible choices workers like me are being forced to make every day.”